 The episode in which Uso has been captured by Zanscare.
 One of their female commanders decides to interrogate him... while in the bath.
 After a good deal of humorous struggling, he manages to escape, and spends most of the rest of the episode naked running away from Zanscare guards and piloting his way free.

-When Oliver and Marvet decide to marry, Uso is upset (he's had a crush on Marvet most of the series).
+When Oliver and Marvet decide to marry, Uso is upset since he's had a Precocious Crush on Marvet most of the series.
 Teasing him, Marvet suggests that she should help Uso have a child, which causes Uso to go bright red and say that isn't what he meant.
 One of the Shrike girls then comments that Uso will find someone for himself in the future.
-Immediately after, Shakti comes in.
+Immediately after, Usso's best friend Shakti comes in.
 Uso looks at her, goes even redder, and runs away.

 Uso: "I'm just happy to be fighting alongside pretty ladies."